hayktermarkosyan/posts_app_PERN_stack/README.md

 # Posts App

-Posts App is web application that allows users to create and manage their own posts.
+Posts App is a web application that allows users to create and manage their own posts.
 It`s built using the PERN stack (PostgreSQL, Express.js, React.js, and Node.js).

 ## Features and Implementation